-The application site is located within the 150-foot Height and Hazard Zone for Herlong Recreational Airport and 300-foot Height and Hazard Zone for OLF Whitehouse.
-Zoning will limit development to a maximum height of 150 feet, unless approved by the Jacksonville Aviation Authority or the Federal Aviation Administration.
+The site is located within the 300-foot Height and Hazard Zone for OLF Whitehouse Zoning will limit development to a maximum height of 300 feet, unless approved by the Jacksonville Aviation Authority or the Federal Aviation Administration.
 Uses located within the Height and Hazard Zone must not create or increase the potential for such hazards as electronic interference, light glare, bird strike hazards or other potential hazards to safe navigation of aircraft as required by Section 656.1005.1(d).